 What does that mean?
 Basically, if you’re in a bit of a bad mood, you’re more likely to think critically (in the positive sense of the word), evaluate a situation, and react logically.
 The key term there is “bit of a bad mood.”
 Severe depression and anxiety has the opposite effect on your cognitive skills.

 Forgas also found that that a mild bad mood actually helped boost memory and made participants “more resistant to eyewitness distortions.”
 In simpler terms, you’re more likely to trust your own recollection of an event rather than being swayed by what others say happened.

 An interesting study way back in 1995 found that our memories aren’t as reliable as we think they are.
 Our brains are actually easily tricked into completely rewriting them at times.
 Lawyers often use this research along with other studies to explain away “eyewitness testimony.”
 Our brains are very susceptible to suggestion in general, and apparently even more so when we’re happy than when we’re sad.

-More benefits of a bad mood
+More benefits for bad tempered women